strangerstudios/pmpro-courses/readme.txt

 4. A course page on the site frontend showing overview content, a registration box with required levels, and a list of lessons.

 == Changelog ==
+= 1.2 - 2022-09-27 =
+* ENHANCEMENT: Added blocks for "My Courses" and "All Courses" shortcodes.
+This works only when the default module is being used.
+* BUG FIX: Fixed an issue where lessons in TutorLMS weren't restricting correctly.
+* BUG FIX: Fixed an issue where the limit attribute wasn't filtering the courses content for [pmpro_my_courses] and [pmpro_all_courses].
+* BUG FIX: Fixed an issue for the plugin_action_links throwing an error for certain user roles.

 = 1.1 - 2022-06-09 =
 * SECURITY: Improved security by preparing, sanitization and escaping of variables.